 UNC’s five big bands, known as “Lab Bands,” have a long history of being among the best college jazz ensembles in the country, and offer students exciting, challenging, and rewarding musical experiences.
 Alumni of the bands are enjoying successful careers as performers, composers, music industry professionals, and educators.

-UNC Jazz Lab Band I, directed by Dana Landry, has won four Down Beat awards in the last five years, two as “Best College Big Band.”
+UNC Jazz Lab Band I, directed by Dana Landry, has won four Down Beat awards in the last five years, two of which are for “Best College Big Band.”
 Lab I has performed throughout the U.S. and has accompanied major jazz artists including Slide Hampton, Louis Bellson, Clark Terry, J.J.
 Johnson, Jim McNeely, Benny Golson, Dee Dee Bridgewater, Kevin Mahogany, Kenny Wheeler, Bob Mintzer, Bob Brookmeyer, Peter Erskine, and others.

 Vocal Jazz at UNC has a long tradition of national and international acclaim, and UNC’s Vocal Jazz I was the first college vocal group to ever receive a Grammy nomination.
 Over the years, UNC groups including the Axidentals, Sus4, and Et Cetera have toured the U.S. and Europe, released multiple albums, commissioned and debuted pieces that have become standard repertoire, and have won numerous awards and accolades.
 Alumni of UNC’s VJ groups are successful professional and studio singers, arrangers, educators, clinicians, and industry professionals.

-UNC’s current flagship vocal jazz groups, Vocal Lab and NoCoVo, are directed by Kerry Marsh.
-Vocal Lab was named the sole winner of the 2015 DownBeat Magazine Student Music Award for Best Graduate Level Large Vocal Jazz Ensemble.
-Vocal Lab has also been invited to perform at the 2016 conference of the Jazz Education Network in Louisville, Kentucky.
+UNC’s current flagship vocal jazz groups, Vocal Lab and NoCoVo, are directed by Charenée Wade.
+Vocal Lab and Nocovo were named as co-winners of the 2018 Downbeat Student Music Award for Best Graduate Level Large Vocal Jazz Ensemble.
+Vocal Lab has also been invited to perform at the Jazz Education Network Conference for 2016 and 2018.
 The advanced vocal jazz ensembles perform cutting-edge contemporary compositions and arrangements, bending genres and striving to push the art form forward into the future and featuring primarily UNC faculty and student arrangements.